TomHirsh1/EasyTaskApp/README.md

 # EasyTaskApp
-To do list app based on location and time - Final Project.
+To do list app based on location and time.